Mert1745/coding-kata/README.md

  - JDK 17
  - Node >= 18

+### How To Build and Run (Backend)

+- Clone the project
+- Install dependencies using Maven
+- Start Spring Boot application

+### How To Build and Run (Frontend)

+- Open CLI and go to kata-frontend directory
+- Run "npm install"
+- Then run "ng serve"

 ### Possible Improvements

  - A Loading spinner should be added while the user waits for response from the server